 3. “Your Overthinking.”

 Every time you go to communicate with them because they lead you to believe they care, their arrogance comes across as confidence, so they seem to have it all together.
 It’s effortless to go to them for reassurance, not realising they’re going to invalidate your experience.
 They’re going to pull you down, so they can feel superior to you, avoid getting found out by you and continue their manipulative behaviour.
 You are going to start ruminating around those who keep changing things on you, denying reality to you, lying to you.
-It’s very valid and most understandable that you’ll begin to overanalyse things, question things, because you’re trying to get to the truth of the matter, being lead around a maze with no centre, you feel confused and disoriented.
+It’s very valid and most understandable that you’ll begin to overanalyse things and question things because you’re trying to get to the truth of the matter.
+Being led around a maze with no centre, you feel confused and disoriented.
 You’re going to start thinking so you can begin to find truthful answers as to what you’re experiencing.

-As you know, your thinking when they accuse you of “overthinking.” which matches what’s happening to you, you have that thought validate and trust them, not your instincts.
+As you know, your thinking when they accuse you of “overthinking.” which matches what’s happening to you.
+You have that thought validated by them and trust them, not your instincts.
 Then a narcissist has you right where they want you.
-The narcissist will provoke you to question things then accuse you of overthinking when you do, those who provoke you, to gain an emotional reaction from you, so when they get it, they can stand back all calm and ask, “what’s your problem.” or claim “Don’t you think you’re overreacting.”
+The narcissist will provoke you to question things and then accuse you of overthinking when you do.
+Those who provoke you to gain an emotional reaction from you, so when they get it, they can stand back all calm and ask, “what’s your problem.” or claim, “Don’t you think you’re overreacting.”

 4. “You’re Overreacting.”

 A narcissist creates an environment of instability, insecurity, confusion and fear.
 They withhold attention, affection and support.
 They get you repressed and depressed, anxious and living on the edge that you become more and more emotionally reactive to those provoking emotions within you.
-Those lying to you and those who are lying to you are going to accuse you of being crazy when you catch them out on their lies towards you.
+Those lying to you are going to accuse you of being crazy when you catch them out on their lies towards you.

 5. “You’re crazy.